croessner/nauthilus-keycloak/README.md

 ### Alternative 1 - Using environment variables

-You must set at least one environment variable named NAUTHILUS_LOGIN_URL, which should look similar to this string:
+You must set at least two environment variables called NAUTHILUS_LOGIN_URL and NAUTHILUS_PROTOCOL, which should look similar to these strings:

 ```
 NAUTHILUS_LOGIN_URL=https://login.example.com/api/v1/auth/json
+NAUTHILUS_PROTOCOL=keycloak
 ```

 If your Nauthilus-server requires HTTP Basic authorization, please also add these variables: